informatics-isi-edu/chisel/README.md

     Run with `sudo` and without `--user` for a system-wide install.
 4. See examples in the `./examples` directory.

+### Testing

+The package includes unit tests.
+They may be run without any configuration, however, certain test cases and suites will be skipped without the following environment variables defined.

+* `CHISEL_TEST_ERMREST_HOST`
+  To run the ERMrest catalog test suite, set this variable to the hostname of a server running an ERMrest service.
+You will also need to establish valid user credentials (e.g., by using the Deriva-Auth client).
+* `CHISEL_TEST_ERMREST_CATALOG`
+  In addition, set this variable to reuse a catalog.
+This variable is typically only used during development activities that would motivate frequently repeated test runs.

 ## Usage

 ### Connect to a data source